What educators think about Apple’s new iPad

 Amanda Brueschke, teacher at Webb Middle School, ELDA (English Language Development Academy) in Austin, Texas: "Without a grant, there is no way whatsoever I would have the funds available to buy a class set.
 [But] there are always technology grants: Someone who really wants one -- or even a set -- will be able to find grants to cover it.
 It'll be work, but the money is out there.
 The districts do not generally pay for them, that I know of, [and] almost all of our technology other than our teacher computers are funded or mostly funded by grants."

 Katy Parker, a former English teacher at corporately-owned private school Halstrom Academy in California: "I'm sure this would be quite limiting for many school districts.
 There are other factors to consider beyond the purchase price as well.
 Some school districts are better equipped than others to adapt their infrastructure to support management and maintenance of these devices.
 Others would simply not have the resources to sustain the use of student iPads.
 It depends on the district, the needs of a given community, the source of funding, the goals of administrators, and many other factors.
 I think the question of whether investing in a specific technology alone as a way to bring about increased student achievement has already been answered.
-It doesn't solve problems; it is merely a tool.
+It doesn't solve problems; it is merely a tool."

 Cara Conrad, Geography teacher at Worthing High School, Worthing, West Sussex in England: "My current school does not have a class set of them due to the price and could definitely not afford to pay £299 for 30 iPads to make up a class set.
 We barely have enough money for glues!
 I think that any tablet could be used for the main things that teachers want them for: making videos, movies, presentations and research.
 So if there was a cheaper option I'm sure schools would go for this.
 Additionally, there are many cheaper options for using technology in the classroom.
 There are loads of online websites designed for teachers to do interactive quizzes with students using their mobile phones, [and] these are free as long as you let students use their phone in class... the idea of them sounds great but the price and the need for staff training might stop them being used on a large scale and to their full potential."